esamattis/blog/source/_posts/2011-10-06-python-like-decorators-in-coffeescript.markdown

 ```

-Pretty ugly yeah, but might be better if you have tons of decorators.
+Pretty ugly, yeah, but might be better if you have tons of decorators.